Hello guys! It’s raining.

 Don’t let the feeling of “cheating” become a major handicap for you.

-I love Celia Calle’s artworks.
+I love Celia Calle’s artwork.

 She’s an amazing Illustrator.